Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 3. Keep Training Sessions Short and Sweet

-I suggest to my students that they avoid midday rides.
-Also, I suggest that they keep their sessions short and sweet.
-Neither we or our horses have as much patience in the heat of summer.
-(Not to mention the horses dealing with the flies!)
+In addition to suggesting to my students that they avoid midday rides, I also suggest that they keep their sessions short and sweet.
+Neither we nor our horses have as much patience in the heat of summer, not to mention the annoyance of flies!

-Do a proper warm up.
-Then decide what you want to work on and school that one thing until you are happy with it.
+Do a proper warm up, then decide what you want to work on and school that one thing until you are happy with it.
 Then cool off and call it a day.
-If you are a pleasure rider, there is no need for you or your horse to overdo it in the summer.
+If you are a pleasure rider, there is no need for you or your horse to overdo it in the heat.

 4. Hydrate and Use Fly Masks